 This is not a full list and staff will inform you of any other items that are not allowed on your ward.

 Who are the mental health team on Beadnell?

 - Consultant Psychiatrist

 - Junior Doctor

 - Ward Manager

-- Specialist Nurse

 - Clinical Nurse Lead

-- Qualified Nurses
+- Primary Nurses who are qualified nurses

+- Domestic services

-- Support Workers
+Support Workers